tstampfel/Hotel-Booking/README.md

 # Introduction

-Hotel-Booking example with React, Redux, TypeScript, Apollo, TypeGraphl, Nodejs, Postgresql and Redis
+Hotel-Booking is an example app where I demostrate my skill with React, Redux, TypeScript, Apollo, TypeGraphl, Nodejs, Postgresql and Redis.
+Feel free to fork or clone it.

 # Getting Started